gmu-gd/web20-fall-thurs/syllabus/index.md

 ### Schedule

-The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this summer with due dates.
+The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this fall with due dates.
 It is subject to additions and subtractions.

 ### Virtual Meeting Guide